Nottaris/OpenBCI_NodeJS_IP6/README.md

 With the Dropdown in the title of the musicplayer you can switch between the player for Blink, P300 and Mind Control

 ## 2. Connect with OpenBCI Cyton Board
-In every control folder is a app.js file prepard, where the board can be configured.
+In every control folder is a app.js file prepared, where the board can be configured.
 ```javascript
 const boardSettings = {
     verbose: true,                                              //  Print out useful debugging events